Parquery/swagger-to/README.rst

 * **validation of responses**.
 Responses from the server are not validated due to the complexity and the run-time overhead.

+* **type hierarchy**.
+We simply stack all the properties from ``allOf`` together without introducing any type hierarchy.
+  First, this is due to Go and Elm which do not embrace type hierarchies.
+For example, you could use structural typing in Go, but then every piece of data would have to be a pointer with an interface which is clumsy.
+  Second, it is due to expediency, since stacking properties in the intermediate representation layer means we do not have to care about them in upper, language-specific layers.

 Related Projects
 ================
 We list here some of the related projects and comment why they did not satisfy our requirements.